DilanCF/CMSC412_notes/lecture/Lecture14.md

 ![Alt text](img/Lecture14/image-10.png)

-Binding: Take any addrress and asign it to a particular addres space
+Binding: Take any address and assign it to a particular address space

 Absolute code refers strictly to the virtual address space of the process